rmsrosa/booksjl-franklin-template/pages/weaved/weavejl.md

-Keep in mind that Weave renders this from the directory where the file will be weaved to, which is different from the way Literate handles it (*c.f.* Section [{{get_title pages/literated/literatejl}}](/pages/literated/literatejl)):
+Keep in mind that Weave renders this from the directory where the file will be weaved to, which is different from the way Literate handles it (*c.f.* Section {{link_section pages/literated/literatejl}}):

 ```julia
 pwd()